scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 - The _Secret Network_ re-branding.

-The `enigmacli/enigmad` commands change to `secretcli/secretd`.
+The `secretcli/secretd` commands change to `secretcli/secretd`.

 The `enigma1...` addresses change to `secret1...`.
 The addresses will go through a bech32 address converter supplied by the Enigma team to properly change the addresses.
 You'll see not only the address prefix change, but also the entire address.
 Wallet keys will then be exported using the
-`enigmacli` command and imported using `secretcli`.
+`secretcli` command and imported using `secretcli`.
 There may seem to be a bit of magic there, but it's been tested and works great!

 - Addition of a tokenswap module.